OpenTTD/OpenTTD/README.md

 ### Windows:

-You need Microsoft Visual Studio .NET.
+You need Microsoft Visual Studio 2015 Update 3 or more recent.
 Open the project file and it should build automatically.
 In case you want to build with SDL support you need to add WITH_SDL to the project settings.

+PNG (WITH_PNG), ZLIB (WITH_ZLIB), LZO (WITH_LZO), Freetype (WITH_FREETYPE) and
-PNG (WITH_PNG) and ZLIB (WITH_ZLIB) support is enabled by default.
+LZMA (WITH_LZMA) support is enabled by default.
 For these to work you need their development files.
-For best results, download the openttd-useful.zip file from https://www.openttd.org/download-openttd-useful.
-Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
+To get them just use vcpkg from https://github.com/Microsoft/vcpkg using x86-windows-static and x64-windows-static triplets.
 For more help with VS see docs/Readme_Windows_MSVC.txt.

 You can also build it using the Makefile with MSYS/MinGW or Cygwin/MinGW.